2018 — Rolling Hills Estates, CA/US

 Meera Keskar Paradigm

 I'm going to be completely honest and say that tricks go completely over my head.
 That's not to say they are bad arguments or ineffective but rather that they are often inadequately explained and I fail to find a way to evaluate how they interact with other args on the flow.
+Ben Shahar is a much better judge for such args.

 Generally default to probability over magnitude unless you give me a reason otherwise.
 Weighing is your job, not mine.
 This is huge.
 I need clear impact scenarios to vote for an argument.